oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.21 Missing Item in Revision History

 It must be tested that items of the revision history do not omit a version number when the items are sorted ascending by `date`.
 In the case of semantic versioning, this applies only to the Major version.
+It must also be tested that the first item in such a sorted list has either the version number 0 or 1 in the case of integer versioning or a Major version of 0 or 1 in the case of semantic versioning.

 The relevant path for this test is: